John Matthias (poet): Biography

 Matthias's own family comes from the world of Ohio politics.
 His father, John M. Matthias, was a justice of the Ohio Supreme Court who followed his own father, Edward S. Matthias, on the high court bench.
 His mother, Lois Kirkpatrick Matthias, taught elementary school at the Ohio State University lab school where Matthias himself was a pupil from first grade to senior high school.
 There he met several contemporaries who became life-long friends, especially Joel Barkan, a scholar of African and American politics, who appears in his poems and in his novel, Different Kinds of Music.

 At Notre Dame, Matthias initially taught courses in modern literature but, once an MFA program was established at the university, he taught more and more classes in creative writing.
 Many of his students have gone on to produce distinguished books.
 Matthias was for twenty years co-editor, with William O’Rourke, of the Notre Dame Review, an international literary journal, and he continues on the magazine as Editor at Large.
 Matthias also selected books for the Ernest Sandeen Poetry Prize for the University of Notre Dame Press.
 The prize is named for the Swedish-American poet who first hired him at Notre Dame.
 During his early years at Notre Dame, Matthias was closely associated with poets Peter Michelson and, in Chicago, Michael Anania, who was his first editor at Swallow Press.
-Matthias has collaborated for more than forty years with the Notre Dame artist Douglas Kinsey, who illustrated several of his books and provided monotypes for their jackets.
-More recently, he has collaborated with printmaker Jean Dibble on a sequence of poster poems called “The HIJ.”
-A third Notre Dame collaboration was with the Serbian mathematician and poet Vladeta Vučković on a translation of the epic fragments known collectively as The Battle of Kosovo (1999).
+He collaborated for more than forty years with the Notre Dame artist Douglas Kinsey, who illustrated several of his books and provided monotypes for their jackets.
+More recently, he collaborated with printmaker Jean Dibble on a sequence of poster poems called "The HIJ".
+A third Notre Dame collaboration was with Serbian mathematician and poet Vladeta Vučković on a translation of the epic fragments known collectively as The Battle of Kosovo (1999).